 For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures” (1 Cor 15:3-4).

-The Bible promises that one day, he will return in glory to fully establish his kingdom and to call all humanity to account for our actions.
-In the meantime, Jesus offers us new life, both now and eternally.
-Our sins can be forgiven through Christ’s death, our guilt and shame can be removed, and we can begin a new life with God, filled with the Holy Spirit, no longer as rebels but as his sons and daughters (Gal 4:4-8)!
-What’s more, when we are pardoned through Jesus’ death, we can be sure that when Jesus does return to judge, we will be acceptable to him (1 Thess 4:13-18).
+The Bible promises that one day, he will return in glory to fully establish his kingdom and to call all humanity to account for their actions.
+Until then, Jesus holds out the promise of abundant life, both now and eternally.
+Our sins can be forgiven through Christ’s death, our guilt and shame can be removed, and we can begin a new life with God, filled with the Holy Spirit, no longer as rebels but as his adopted sons and daughters (Galatians 4:4-8)!
+What’s more, when we are pardoned through Jesus’ death, we can be sure that when Jesus does return to judge the world, we will be acceptable to him (1 Thessalonians 4:13-18).
 Because of the good news of Christ’s death and resurrection, our holy, just, and gracious God is able to forgive and save all those who place their faith in Jesus (Romans 3:24-26).

 “If you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you shall be saved” (Romans 10:9).